 The problem was: part of her was afraid of exactly what they just said.
 Perhaps the Princess really was just tolerating her for the moment, and would seek to remove her as soon as they tied the knot in the eyes of God.
 Nothing brought cruelty out like jealousy; in a world like this, facing the guillotine might even be a 'good end' compared to, say, being vanished off onto the black market as a slave.

 No, no, Kaede closed her eyes and shook her head.
 I can't think the worst of people.
 It's neither fair nor right.

 Besides... a smile prodded her lips as she thought back to the day's events, the warmth in her cheeks returning as she remembered how the Princess carried her through the town.

 She is trying to be nice.

 Kaede stopped by a window at the edge of the hallway's turn, one of those upper class Weichsel windows with beautiful stained glass framing its transparent center.
-Exerting her meager strength, she managed to open it to the icy winds outside.
+She pushed it open to the icy winds outside.
 The cold air billowing in from the lake stung her cheeks.
 But at the same time, feeling the refreshing chill, listening to relaxing waves of Cross Lake washing ashore -- it was exactly what she needed to calm her conflicted thoughts.